Civil wars of the Tetrarchy: Wars of Constantine and Licinius

 After Maxentius' defeat, Constantine gradually consolidated his military superiority over his rivals in the crumbling Tetrarchy.
 In 313, he met Licinius in Milan to secure their alliance by the marriage of Licinius and Constantine's half-sister Constantia.
-During this meeting, the emperors agreed on the so-called Edict of Milan, (Note: The term is a misnomer as the act of Milan was not an edict, while the subsequent edicts by Licinius – of which the edicts to the provinces of Bythinia and Palestine are recorded by Lactantius and Eusebius, respectively – were not issued in Milan.) officially granting full tolerance to "Christianity and all" religions in the Empire.
+During this meeting, the emperors agreed on the so-called Edict of Milan, (Note: The term is a misnomer as the act of Milan was not an edict, while the subsequent edicts by Licinius – of which Lactantius and Eusebius record the edicts to the provinces of Bythinia and Palestine, respectively – were not issued in Milan.) officially granting full tolerance to "Christianity and all" religions in the Empire.
 The document had special benefits for Christians, legalizing their religion and granting them restoration for all property seized during Diocletian's persecution.
-It repudiates past methods of religious coercion and used only general terms to refer to the divine sphere – "Divinity" and "Supreme Divinity", summa divinitas.
+It repudiates past methods of religious coercion and uses only general terms to refer to the divine sphere – "Divinity" and "Supreme Divinity", summa divinitas.
 The conference was cut short, however, when news reached Licinius that his rival Maximinus had crossed the Bosporus and invaded European territory.
 Licinius departed and eventually defeated Maximinus, gaining control over the entire eastern half of the Roman Empire.
 Relations between the two remaining emperors deteriorated, though, and in 316, hostilities were prompted by Constantine's appointment of his brother-in-law, Bassianus, as Caesar.
 Bassianus was discovered to be intriguing against Constantine, perhaps at the prodding of his own brother Senecio, a close associate of Licinius.
 When Constantine demanded that Licinius hand over Senecio, Licinius refused.
 Constantine marched against Licinius, and the two fought against one another in the war of Cibalae, with Constantine being victorious.
 They clashed again in the Battle of Campus Ardiensis in 317, and agreed to a settlement in which Constantine's sons Crispus and Constantine II, and Licinius' son Licinianus were made caesars.